 To improve the productivity of your teams, you need to focus on accountability.
 For every role, function or process, there should only be one person who is accountable for making sure it works.
 You should even hold someone accountable for scaling the business.

 Accountability keeps your company running smoothly and is linked to the key internal processes and functions that drive your business.
 Identify one role in your business that is accountable for each of your critical processes.
 You will need to determine KPIs for each process that tell you if the process is running well and delivering the results you expect.
-The role is held accountable for delivering the KPIs for the process.
+The role is held accountable to delivering the KPIs for the process.
 Then you will be able to easily keep track of your company’s performance and where necessary, make changes to keep your business running faster, cheaper and smarter.

-Hire for the future, not the present
+Hire for the future not the present

 How to hire to match company growth

 Your 3-year strategy is set so that you can see what you need now and in the future.
 Therefore, it should also include what roles are required now and in three years’ time.
 Your strategy has to be clear on what structure will be required in order for your company to grow.
-It cannot just be a vision or a loose plan, and must include what roles will be required within the future structure.
+It cannot just be a vision or a loose plan and must include what roles will be required within the future structure.

 Your strategy should be in place before you complete the job description of the roles required.
 Then you will be hiring to match your strategy, deliverables, and growth projection.
-(I’ll talk more about strategy as a key element to business growth in the 3rd part of this blog series).
+(I’ll talk more about strategy as a key element to business growth in the next part of this blog series).

 Invest in professional development

-Additionally, a company that doesn’t focus on learning and development pathways for its staff will have problems with employee performance, engagement, and retention.
+Additionally, a company that doesn’t focus on learning and development pathways for its staff will have problems with employee performance, engagement and retention.
 According to LinkedIn’s 2018 Workforce Learning Report, 93% of employees said they would stay with a company if it invested in their careers.

 How to develop your teams to match your growth

-Make sure your 3-5 year business strategy is clear and accessible to your employees.
+Make sure your 3-5-year business strategy is clear and accessible to your employees.
 Talk to them about the future direction of the company.
-Identify their strengths and interests, and offer your productive team members training opportunities that build upon their skills and keep them interested in staying with you.
+Identify their strengths and interests and offer your productive team members training opportunities that build upon their skills and keep them interested in staying with you.
 Develop a team that is going in the same direction as your business, and one that will also be able to deal with any problems as they arise.